 Please check out what SEN teaching assistant jobs we have available currently in your London borough.

-Once working as a teaching assistant, if you want to develop your career and have a more substantial role in the classroom, you can progress your career further by working towards becoming a Higher Level Teaching assistant (HLTA).
+Once working as a teaching assistant, if you want to develop your career and have a more substantial role in the classroom, gaining Higher Level Teaching assistant (HLTA) status is excellent career progression for teaching assistants.

 Several of our client schools are constantly looking for bright and enthusiastic graduates for graduate teaching assistant jobs within primary schools and secondary schools for long term contracts with a view to moving candidates onto the Schools Direct programme to train to become a qualified teacher.